NFL Today, Divisional Round

 SIDELINED

-Baltimore quarterback Lamar Jackson did not return after being evaluated for a concussion following the final play of the third quarter of the Ravens’ 17-3 loss at Buffalo.
-Facing second-and-10 at Baltimore’s 25, center Patrick Mekari snapped the ball over Jackson’s head.
-The quarterback turned and chased the bouncing ball down inside the 5, turned and quickly threw it away as Tremaine Edmunds had him by the legs and Trent Murphy fell down on top of him.
-Jackson’s injury left Tyler Huntley to finish the game after being promoted off the practice squad. ...
+Kansas City quarterback Patrick Mahomes suffered a concussion in the third quarter of the Chiefs’ 22-17 win over Cleveland on Sunday.
+Coach Andy Reid said Mahomes was “doing great right now” after the game, but the QB will be evaluated during the week to see if he can play the Buffalo Bills in the AFC title game next Sunday. ...
+The Chiefs also lost cornerback Bashaud Breeland to a concussion in the fourth quarter, while the Browns lost left tackle Jedrick Wills Jr. to an ankle injury on their first offensive play and his backup, Kendall Lamm, to an elbow injury. ...
+Baltimore quarterback Lamar Jackson did not return after being evaluated for a concussion following the final play of the third quarter of the Ravens’ 17-3 loss at Buffalo on Saturday night. ...
 Green Bay running back A.J.
-Dillon injured his quadriceps when he fumbled in the fourth quarter of the Packers’ 32-18 win over the Los Angeles Rams. ...
+Dillon injured his quadriceps when he fumbled in the fourth quarter of the Packers’ 32-18 win over the Los Angeles Rams on Saturday. ...
 Rams defensive tackle Aaron Donald played one week after a injuring his ribs, but the unanimous All-Pro selection clearly wasn’t himself and had just one assist.
-Los Angeles played without leading receiver Cooper Kupp (knee) and usual starting left guard David Edwards (ankle).
+Los Angeles played without leading receiver Cooper Kupp (knee) and usual starting left guard David Edwards (ankle). ...
+Tampa Bay linebacker Jack Cichy went out with an elbow injury in the first quarter of the Buccaneers’ 30-20 win at New Orleans on Sunday night.
+The Saints’ Deonte Harris, who returned the first Tampa Bay punt 54 yards to set up a field goal, left with a neck injury in the first half.

 SPEAKING